3rd-year student, Bachelor of Construction in Quantity Surveying

-The assignments that have been designed to directly prepare her for real-world workplace scenarios are what she has enjoyed most about her studies, says Carla Matabilas who is studying a Bachelor of Construction in Quantity Surveying.
+The assignments that have been designed to directly prepare her for real-world workplace scenarios are what she is enjoying most about her studies, says Carla Matabilas who is studying a Bachelor of Construction in Quantity Surveying.

 “I chose AUT because it strongly values practical learning alongside the theory, and I find that my learning best takes place through trial and error when I can implement the theoretical knowledge I’ve gained to real-life situations.